cruzalacar/MovieApp/README.md

 # README #

-This is the new project I have started.
+This is the new project.
 As the project name suggests it allows a user to write a review on a movie.
 They may also view existing reviews that have been saved on a document.

 ### What has been done so far ###